 An intraoral camera mimics the appearance of a pen.
 The wand is enclosed in a disposal cover.
 Therefore, the sheath ensures that the camera remains clean for each patient.
 We insert the slender tool into the mouth.
 Then, we rotate it to achieve and record a concise image of every tooth.
 The pictures are transmitted to a computer screen in a movie format.
 Parts of the motion pictures can be magnified or paused (or both).
 What’s more, there is no radiation involved.

-If you have any questions about the intraoral camera, please contact our Welland, ON dental office.
+If you have any questions about the intraoral camera, please contact our dentist near you at Welland, ON dental office.